Dear Parents and Caregivers

 Thank you to everyone who came to visit us for parent conferences at the end of the term.
 It was great to have a catch up with you all and report back on the successes your children have made.

 The teachers are all looking forward to getting stuck into a solid term of teaching in Term 3.
 Here is the run down on what is happening.

-Cross grouping will continue this term commencing in week 2.
-We start the term looking at Number, exploring fractions, decimals and percentages.
+Cross grouping will continue this term and commence in week 1.
+We start the term looking at Algebra, exploring spatial and number patterns.
+We then move into Number, exploring fractions, decimals and percentages.

-As teachers, we understand the weeks can be very busy and many children have a lot of after school activties to attend.
+As always we understand the weeks can be very busy and many children have a lot of after school activities to attend.
 If for any reason your child is unable to complete their homework, please write a brief note in their book or email your classroom teacher with an explanation.

 Other things to notes….

-Slippers: These need to be continued to be worn throughout the winter term.
+Slippers: These need to be worn throughout the winter term.
 Please ensure your child has a pair of slippers that are left at school.

-Blogs: Thank you to all those who have visited the blogs and left comments and feedback for the children – they really appreciate your feedback.
+Blogs: Thank you to everyone who has visited the blogs and left comments and feedbacks for the children – they really appreciate your feedback.
 We will endeavour to keep the blogs updated regularly so make sure you visit frequently!
 The children are also becoming increasingly confident in publishing work on the blog.

 As usual, if you need to contact your child’s classroom teacher please feel free to drop by the classroom before or after school or make an appointment for an interview at the office.
 The easiest way to touch base with us is email e.g. teacher’s email@example.com

 Year 5 and 6 Team Leader.